Tyler Styer

 Tyler Styer (born 12 January 1995) is an American professional pool player from Vernon, Wisconsin.
 Styer represented the United States at the 2018 Mosconi Cup and the 2019 Mosconi Cup.
 Styer was the winner of the 2019 Kremlin World Cup, defeating David Alcaide in the final.
-His nickname is Sherman due to his resemblance to the character of the same name from the American Pie film franchise.

 Styer began playing pool in 2009, aged 14, before reaching 13th position at the 2013 WPA World Nine-ball Junior Championship.

 Styer starred in the billiards movie, "The Tale of Texas Pool", released in December 2024.